jupyter/nbconvert/docs/source/nbconvert_library.rst

 Using different preprocessors
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-To extract the figures when using the HTML exporter, we will want to
+To extract the figures when using the HTML exporter, we want to
-change which ``Preprocessor``\ s we are using.
+change which ``Preprocessor``\ s are in use.
 There are several
-preprocessors that come with nbconvert, including one called the
+preprocessors that come with ``nbconvert``, including one called the
 ``ExtractOutputPreprocessor``.

 The ``ExtractOutputPreprocessor`` is responsible for crawling the